dr-matt-smith/2023-webf-sample-test/README.txt

     - populate "/vendor" by running 'composer update'

-    - run the web server in the background with 'composer serve -d'
+    - run the web server in the background with 'symfony serve -d'

         - and use another terminal window to run tests while that server is running

+        - NOTE: If your web server is NOT running on port 8000, you'll need to update "acceptance.suite.yml" to your port for the web tests to work ...

     - run all WEB tests with 'composer web' / run all UNIT tests with 'composer unit'